MMDPX/Personal-Planner-v2/README.md

 ## Usage
-The website can be accessed at https://mmdpx.github.io/Personal-Planner-v2/ Alternatively, the repo can be downloaded and run locally.
+The website can be accessed at https://mmdpx.github.io/Personal-Planner-v2/ Or alternatively, the repo can be downloaded and run locally.

 ## Credits